backdrop-contrib/navbar/README.md

 Attention
 ---------

 The Navbar module is incompatible with Backdrop core's Administration bar module.
-Administration bar should be disabled before the Navbar module is enabled.
+Administration bar is suppressed if the Navbar module is enabled.

 Prerequisite